 REI's National Parks App

-Outdoor equipment retailer REI makes an app for national park visitors that is highly rated.
-I haven't had a chance to try it yet, but it gets five stars in the Apple app store.
+Outdoor equipment retailer REI is a good place to get your equipment, but that's not all.
+They also make the REI app for national park visitors.
 It uses your phone's GPS capabilities to track your position, even when you don't have voice or data service.
 It also includes lots of hiking and trail data and it has a family-friendly section.

 Other Apps You May Find Useful

-Other apps that you may find useful, but which come with a higher price tag:
+There are a few other apps that you may find useful, but some of them come with a higher price tag:

-- Hiking Yosemite from Falcon Guides: This is the app for serious hikers, with lots of options and information - and they cover more than just Yosemite.
+- AllTrails is one of the best apps for serious hikers, with lots of options and information - and they cover more than just Yosemite.

-- Sierra Nevada Wildflowers: If you go in the spring and are one of those people who just have to know the names of things you see, this is the app to use.
+- If you go to Yosemite in the spring and are one of those people who just have to know the names of things you see, check the Yosemite Wildflowers app from High Country Apps.

-- Birders may also enjoy using Merlin Bird ID from Cornell Labs, which is the easiest to use bird ID app I've ever used.
+- Birders may also enjoy using Merlin Bird ID from Cornell Labs to identify the flying creatures they see as they travel.